guillermovidalsule/RV32I-BareBones/README.md

 ## Further Information

-The compilation commands used in the linked tutorials are not usable for this project.
-This are the modifications:
+I modified the compilation commands used in the tutorials.
+These are the modifications:

 - *-lgcc* was removed as it produced errors in the linking process.
 - *entry.o* was removed because STARTUP(entry.o) was added to the linker script.